grocsvs/grocsvs/README.rst

     docker run -v `pwd`:/data -w /data/grocsvs_example/ grocsvs/grocsvs-docker grocsvs configuration.json --local

 This requires ~16GB of memory to run and will take ~1 hour to complete.
+If you are running docker for Mac, please make sure that your virtual machine has access to at least 16GB of memory.
 The output can be found in ``grocsvs_example/results``.

 Comparison to Long Ranger Pipeline
 ==================================